mistersingh179/sidekik/notes/step8.md

 - build docs with gitbook ✅
 - investigate ethbuilders.nyc
 - setup meetup
-- make video of hot reloading for foundry
+- make video of hot reloading for foundry ✅
-- make video of hot reloading for truffle

 ## ui
 - add message when browser is not supported